-Five summer stipends may be awarded each summer.
+Five Curriculum Development Stipends may be awarded each summer.
 The amount of the stipend will vary according to recipient’s rank and will be the equivalent of teaching two summer courses.
 During the year following the stipend, recipients will make a presentation to the faculty based on their scholarly work.

-- All full-time, tenure track faculty are eligible to apply.
-Preference will be given to applicants who have not received a summer stipend in the last three years.
+- All full-time, tenure-track faculty are eligible to apply.
+Preference will be given to applicants who have not received a Curriculum Development Stipend in the last three years.

 - Applicants engaged in work applicable to a terminal degree are not eligible to apply.

-- Applicants cannot hold a Faculty Enrichment Summer Stipend and a Cullen Research Grant or Math-Science Grant during the same summer.
+- Applicants cannot hold a Curriculum Development Stipend and a Cullen Research Grant or Math-Science Grant during the same summer.

 - Recipients cannot teach more than one three-hour course during the summer of their stipend award.

 - Active members of the Faculty Development Committee (FDC) are not eligible to apply.

 Eight copies (8) of the completed application are due in the Adams Center by 5 p.m. on the last Monday of January.
 You are welcome to send a hard copy of the application to the Adams Center or email an electronic version of the signed application to the Director of Faculty Development, Cliff Barbarick, at firstname.lastname@example.org.
 All proposals must be signed by the applicant’s chair and dean.
 The FDC reviews the applications and makes recommendations to the provost.